alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 ## How to use this checklist

-+ Ensure you have an SHM and attached SRE that you wish to test.
++ Ensure you have an SHM and attached SRE(s) that you wish to test.
-  + Note: Some parts of the security checklist are only relevant to either a tier 2 or tier 3 SRE.
-Other parts are only relevant when there are multiple SREs attached to the same SHM
+  + Note: Some parts of the checklist are only relevant when there are multiple SREs attached to the same SHM
 + Work your way through the actions described in each section, taking care to notice each time you see a :camera: or a :white_check_mark: and the word **Verify**:
   + :camera: Where you see the camera icon, there should be accompanying screenshot(s) of evidence for this item in the checklist (you may wish to save your own equivalent screenshots as evidence)
   + :white_check_mark: This indicates a checklist item for which a screenshot is either not appropriate or  difficult